ibm-cloud-docs/cephaas/glossary.md

 # Glossary
 {: #glossary}

+This glossary provides terms and definitions used in {{site.data.keyword.cephaas_full}}, helping you to understand important concepts, features, and terminology related to storage, management, security, and integration.

 ## **Activity tracking events**

 Events that record actions or changes within the system for auditing or monitoring purposes.